Preparing for Storms and Hurricanes

 - Develop an emergency plan for your family.

-- Seek your doctor's advice in developing your plan if you are late in pregnancy or
+- Seek your doctor's advice in developing your plan if you are late in pregnancy or have any complications.

 - Plan to stay with family, friends or a motel in a safe location further inland.

 - If you have no other place to go, talk with your doctor about recommended safe places.

 - Make a list of emergency health information for you and your family, and get a copy of your prenatal records and your child's shot record after each doctor visit.